 Prana Mudra is an easy-to-use hand gesture that energizes the eyes and keeps them moist and healthy.
 Prana Mudra is formed by joining the tip of the thumb with the end of the ring and the little finger.
 The ring represents the earth element and the little finger represents the water element.
 The combination of these two elements relaxes the muscles and nerves of the eyes.

-Prana Mudra can be practiced anytime.
+Prana Mudra can be practised anytime.
 You can do it while you go, travel or sit.
 At my recommendation, one of my colleagues practices it daily for an hour, going from the office to the house in the subway of the city.
 When he comes home, he feels completely freed from the tiredness of his eyes and body.

 To counteract the harmful effects of dry air in a temperature-controlled environment, you should use a lotion every morning and evening.

 Exercises like fast blinking, eye rotation and near/far vision increase the eye muscles.

 To know more about pran mudra click on the link.